 - List block devices to identify the target disk name.

-This output shows classic SATA disks such as /dev/sda and /dev/sdb as well as an NVMe disk /dev/nvme0n1; the appropriate device name is required for later commands.
+This output shows classic SATA disks such as /dev/sda as well as any NVMe disks when present; the appropriate device name is required for later commands.

 - Query basic information on the selected disk to confirm that S.M.A.R.T. support is enabled.